drips-network/sdk/README.md

 # Drips JS SDK
 A Javascript SDK for 💦 [drips.network](https://drips.network/).

-Drips is an 💎 Ethereum protocol for creating continuous funding streams (Drips) and also for splitting funding streams among multiple recipients.
+Drips is an 💎 Ethereum protocol for creating continuous funding streams (Drips) and splitting funding streams among multiple recipients.
 With Drips there are no 💸 commissions, predatory 👔 middle-men, or 🏦 banks involved.

-Drips is also a part of the [Radicle](https://radicle.xyz/) ecosystem of projects.
+Drips is a part of the [Radicle](https://radicle.xyz/) ecosystem of projects.
 See the [Drips docs](https://docs.drips.network/) for more details about the Drips protocol and how to use it.

 ### How To Use This SDK